ewjoachim/dropbox-python-sdk-py3/README.md

 Note : for me, the test won't pass as-is, either for py27 or py34.
 I initially wanted to add a tox.ini to test both versions, but what I really want is for this to work in my project, I don't really have the time to also fix all the tests that did not originally pass.
 That said, if you do, feel free.

+Warning : I am NOT a Dropbox person and I am not affiliated with Dropbox.
+I don't claim any ownership to this code and all the modification are made according to the MIT license distibuted with the original Dropbox package.
+I'm not a licensing expert so I don't know the legal status of the modifications themselves in this fork but , as far as I understand, these modification being written under the MIT license let them be used back in the original project or in any other project if need be.
+Please contact me ( @ewjoachim ) if there's a problem with that, and keep all of that in mind if you add a merge request.
+Thanks.

 Final note : Hey Dropbox, I really like what you do, but I don't get why you released the source of this with an MIT license and didn't do a Github repo as you do with other software you opensource.
 Thnik about it ...?
-Have a nice day (and keep being awesome !)
+Have a nice day (and keep being awesome !).
+And if at some point you can merge this project or add the equivalent features in the original package, We'd all be thankful.

 Related stuff :